anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer site/domain.
 For this approach, this document:

-* introduces the registrar-agent as new component to facilitate the communication between the pledge and the domain registrar; the registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
+* introduces the registrar-agent as new component to facilitate the communication between the pledge and the domain registrar.
+The registrar-agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the registrar itself.
+BRSKI-PRM supports the identification of the registrar-agent that was performing the bootstrapping allowing for accountability of the pledges installation, when the registrar-agent is a component used by an installer and not co-located with the registrar.

 * specifies the interaction (data exchange and data objects) between a pledge acting as server, the registrar-agent acting as client, and the domain registrar.